momalab/TERMinatorSuite/bitwiseOperators/README.md

 ### Bitwise Operators
 Cryptoleq does not support natively bitwise operations.
-Thus we have simulated bitwise OR, AND, and XOR operations by iterating all bits of both numbers and by comparing the LSBs.
+Thus we have simulated bitwise ```OR, AND, and XOR``` operations by iterating all bits of both numbers and by comparing the LSBs.
+We have also added two more complex operators, ```ROR and ROL```, which are ROtate Right and Left respectively.

 **Open values:** The word size (beta).